How to integrate Nozbe Teams MCP with OpenAI Agents SDK

 • The agent's instructions tell it that it can access Nozbe Teams and help with queries, inserts, updates, authentication, and fetching database information.

-• The tools array includes a HostedMCPTool that connects to the MCP server URL we created earlier.
+• The tools array includes a hostedMcpTool that connects to the MCP server URL we created earlier.

-• The headers dict includes the Composio API key for secure authentication with the MCP server.
+• The headers object includes the Composio API key for secure authentication with the MCP server.

-• require_approval: 'never' means the agent can execute Nozbe Teams operations without asking for permission each time, making interactions smoother.
+• requireApproval: 'never' means the agent can execute Nozbe Teams operations without asking for permission each time, making interactions smoother.

 Start chat loop and handle conversation